arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 internal representation
 -----------------------

 It is optimized by, at all times, keeping a list of pieces ordered by rarity, randomly shuffled within each rarity class.
 This list is organized as a single vector of contigous memory in RAM, for optimal memory locality and to eliminate heap allocations and frees when updating rarity of pieces.

 Expensive events, like a peer joining or leaving, are evaluated lazily, since it's cheaper to rebuild the whole list rather than updating every single piece in it.
 This means as long as no blocks are picked, peers joining and leaving is no more costly than a single peer joining or leaving.
 Of course the special cases of peers that have all or no pieces are optimized to not require rebuilding the list.

 picker strategy
 ---------------

 The normal mode of the picker is of course *rarest first*, meaning pieces that few peers have are preferred to be downloaded over pieces that more peers have.
 This is a fundamental algorithm that is the basis of the performance of bittorrent.
 However, the user may set the piece picker into sequential download mode.
 This mode simply picks pieces sequentially, always preferring lower piece indices.

 When a torrent starts out, picking the rarest pieces means increased risk that pieces won't be completed early (since there are only a few peers they can be downloaded from), leading to a delay of having any piece to offer to other peers.
 This lack of pieces to trade, delays the client from getting started into the normal tit-for-tat mode of bittorrent, and will result in a long ramp-up time.
 The heuristic to mitigate this problem is to, for the first few pieces, pick random pieces rather than rare pieces.
-The threshold for when to leave this initial picker mode is determined by initial_picker_threshold_.
+The threshold for when to leave this initial picker mode is determined by settings_pack::initial_picker_threshold.

 reverse order
 -------------

 An orthogonal setting is *reverse order*, which is used for *snubbed* peers.
 Snubbed peers are peers that appear very slow, and might have timed out a piece request.
 The idea behind this is to make all snubbed peers more likely to be able to do download blocks from the same piece, concentrating slow peers on as few pieces as possible.
 The reverse order means that the most common pieces are picked, instead of the rarest pieces (or in the case of sequential download, the last pieces, intead of the first).

 parole mode
 -----------

 Peers that have participated in a piece that failed the hash check, may be put in *parole mode*.
 This means we prefer downloading a full piece  from this peer, in order to distinguish which peer is sending corrupt data.
-Whether to do this is or not is controlled by use_parole_mode_.
+Whether to do this is or not is controlled by settings_pack::use_parole_mode.

 In parole mode, the piece picker prefers picking one whole piece at a time for a given peer, avoiding picking any blocks from a piece any other peer has